 Changes in acoustic similarity

 We found that imitations from later generations were more similar to one another than imitations from earlier generations (Fig. 2).
 Given large differences in recording quality resulting from conducting the experiment online, previously published techniques for calculating acoustic distance were inadequate (cf. Lemaitre et al. 2016).
 Instead, we obtained subjective measures of acoustic similarity using a controlled, randomized norming procedure completed by research assistants.
 Five RAs listened to pairs of imitations while blind to generation and rated their similarity on a 7-point scale.
-We found that imitations from later generations where rated as being more similar to one another than imitations from earlier generations, b = 0.10 (0.03), t = 3.51.
+We found that imitations from later generations were rated as being more similar to one another than imitations from earlier generations, b = 0.10 (0.03), t = 3.51.

 Increase in acoustic similarity over generations.